0049 941 / 56 76 460

 With its almost 60,000 ha, Parco Regionale dell’Etna is one of Italy's largest regional parks.
 The various elevation climates with their diversity of animals and plants are a distinctive feature of the park.

 Our tip: Climb Mount Etna early in the morning, the view is usually best then.
-On clear days, you even get a view of the whole island.
+On clear days, you even get to enjoy a view of the whole island.

 Pantalica – Valley of the Dead